richardhj/contao-theme-framework/README.md

 duplicated information so that you do not want to check in those files to version control.
 Instead, you want to build the theme (`yarn run prod`) before deploying.

+### Do not deploy the assets folder

+The assets folder with the source files (if present) should be excluded from deployment because it most likely contains the node_modules folder next to the source folder.
+In contrast, all other files, like the theme.yml manifest and public and templates folders need to be uploaded when deploying.

 ### Use yarn webspaces to manage multiple themes

 You can make use of [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).